wladimirgrf/react-native-app/README.md

 1. <a href="https://docs.rocketseat.dev/ambiente-react-native/introducao">Set up your development environment;</a>
 2. Clone the repository;
-3. Move into the project folder: `cd reactNativeApp`;
+3. Move into the project folder: `cd react-native-app`;
 4. Run `yarn` to install all the dependencies;
 5. Run `yarn react-native run-ios` or `yarn react-native run-android` for the OS you had choose.